Destinations

 XCALAK RESTAURANTS

-Costa de Cocos: Along the beach road with indoor and outdoor palapa seating.
+Reel In Restaurant at Costa de Cocos: Along the beach road with indoor and outdoor palapa seating.
 Serving breakfast, lunch, and dinner.
-The owner is brewing his own craft brews and spirits and is receiving rave reviews.
-Delicious pizzas after 5:00 pm.
+The owner is brewing craft brews and spirits and is receiving rave reviews.
+Delicious pizzas served after 5:00pm.
 Try their famous Lobster and Mango Pizza in season.

-Silvia's Loncheria: Serving traditional Mexican food in an authentic and pleasant setting – indoor or outdoor seating.
-Her ceviche is famous and the whole fried fish is delectable.
+Restaurante Silvia: Serving traditional Mexican food in an authentic and pleasant setting – indoor or outdoor seating.
+Her ceviche is famous.
 We love her panuchos and shrimp tacos!

-Asadero El Pollo: If you are driving in from Bacalar, stop at Asadero el Pollo for the best charcoal grilled chicken takeaway on the planet.
+Asadero El Pollo: If you are driving in from Bacalar, stop here for the best charcoal grilled chicken takeaway on the planet.
 Comes with fresh tortillas, seasoned rice, pickled red onion and salsas.
-A whole chicken/fixings $150 pesos.
 There is also a sister restaurant, owned by the same family, in Felipe Carrillo Puerto.
 Directions are in our Travel Instructions.

 XCALAK VILLAGE STORES AND SUNDRIES

-There are a few tiny local stores, tiendas, with some food supplies such as cold beer, water, eggs, tortillas, veggies, fruit, snacks, pop, tequila.
-There is a medical clinic, a real estate office, lighthouse, sheltered harbor for sailboats, and Mama Terri's gasoline station, where gas is poured from a bucket with a funnel.
+Xcalak has a selection of local stores, tiendas, with food and sundries such as cold beer, water, eggs, tortillas, veggies, fruit, snacks, pop, tequila and more.
+There is a Parque Nacional Arrecifes de Xcalak (Park) office, an IMSS medical clinic, a real estate office, a pharmacy, a lighthouse, boat and fishing tour operators and a sheltered harbor for sailboats.

 ON YOUR WAY TO SIN DUDA VILLAS: